Dyu4848/Readme_generator/README.md

 You can quickly and easily generate a README file by using a command-line application to generate one.
 This allows the project creator to devote more time working on the project.

+The [Link](https://drive.google.com/file/d/1KJWG9gR60v7IUGagfukAMv0kM-xsiqQr/view 'An application used to create a markdown file through the CLI') to my video walkthrough can be found here.

 ## User Story

 AS A developer